remixz/messenger-bot/README.md

 * `payload` - Object: The message payload.
 Should follow the [Send API format](https://developers.facebook.com/docs/messenger-platform/send-api-reference).
 * `callback` - (Optional) Function: Called with `(err, info)` once the request has completed. `err` contains an error, if any, and `info` contains the response from Facebook, usually with the new message's ID.

+#### `bot.sendMessageWithTag(recipient, payload, tag, [callback])`

+Sends a message with the `payload` to the target `recipient`, and calls the callback if any.
+Returns a promise.
+See [Send API](https://developers.facebook.com/docs/messenger-platform/send-api-reference#request).

+* `recipient` - Number: The Facebook ID of the intended recipient.
+* `payload` - Object: The message payload.
+Should follow the [Send API format](https://developers.facebook.com/docs/messenger-platform/send-api-reference).
+* `tag` - String: The tag's message.
+[Supported Tags](https://developers.facebook.com/docs/messenger-platform/send-messages/message-tags#supported_tags).
+* `callback` - (Optional) Function: Called with `(err, info)` once the request has completed. `err` contains an error, if any, and `info` contains the response from Facebook, usually with the new message's ID.

 #### `bot.sendSenderAction(recipient, senderAction, [callback])`

 Sends the sender action `senderAction` to the target `recipient`, and calls the callback if any.
 Returns a promise.